horizon-eda/horizon-pool-convention/README.md

 3. Use parameter programs to make the padstack as generic as possible.
 As a minimum, solder mask expansion and paste mask contraption must be parametrised.

 ## Entities
 1. Name the entity for the most general part it applies to.
 For example, do not create a entity `ATtiny24` which is implicitly also used for the ATtiny44 and ATtiny84 microcontrollers.
-Instead, use a name like `ATtinyX4`.
+Instead, use a name like `ATtinyx4`.
+Unneeded suffixes can just be left out, while characters elsewhere must be replaced with a lowercase `x`.

 ### Prefixes (reference designators)
 | Prefix | Symbols                                   |